 - Birthplace: Newton, Massachusetts, United States of America

 - Profession: Poet, Novelist, Essayist, Writer, Playwright

 - 3Dan James White was a San Fransisco politician who made national headlines when he assassinated San Francisco Mayor George Moscone and Supervisor Harvey Milk.
 He served five years in prison for the crimes.

 On October 21, 1985, two years after he was released from prison, White committed suicide by carbon monoxide poisoning.
 He attached a garden hose to his car's exhaust pipe and led the poisonous fumes into the vehicle where he was located.

 Daniel James "Dan" White was a San Francisco supervisor who assassinated San Francisco Mayor George Moscone and Supervisor Harvey Milk, on Monday, November 27, 1978, at City Hall.
-In a controversial verdict that led to the coining of the legal slang "Twinkie defense," White was convicted of manslaughter ... more on Wikipediamore ABOUT
+In a controversial verdict that led to the coining of the legal slang "Twinkie defense," White was convicted of manslaughter ...moremore ABOUT

 - Age: Died at 39 (1946-1985)

-- Birthplace: Long Beach, California, United States of America
+- Birthplace: California, Contiguous United States, Long Beach, United States of America, United States, + more

 - Profession: Firefighter, Politician, Police officer